uuidjs/uuid/.github/ISSUE_TEMPLATE/bug_report.md

 - Runtime: [e.g. Node.js, Chrome, Safari, react-native, AWS Lambda]
 - Runtime Version: [e.g. 14.2.0]

-## Additional context
+## Additional information

-Add any other context about the problem here.
+[Any other information or comments that you think will help]